In this section

 Places where posting is permitted

-Election signs may be placed on public utility poles (e.g., lamp posts or telephone poles) as well as on property belonging to:
+Election signs may be placed on public utility poles (e.g., lamp posts and telephone poles) and on property belonging to :

 - The government